SzymonRojek/email-campaign-react-airtable/README.md

 # App still in progress

+Actually I am working on:

+- general layout
-- working on pagination, layout, connection to Email.js external resource
+- connect the app to Email.js external resource
+- maybe on the status page I will add additional main select status
+- possibly I will add login component (password confirmation and connect app to the local session when application is running in the browser)

 Check demo on Herokuapp:[link demo](https://email-campaign-subscribers.herokuapp.com/)
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).